MarkPearlCoZa/Blog_General/_posts/2020-04-30-Trust-in-software.md

 **Warmth** - I feel comfortable discussing this...
 **Self-orientation** - Them putting their interests ahead of your own...

 This second formula maps well to trust.
-However there are a still a few blind spots.
-One that stand out is results.
+However there are a still a blind spot.
 You can be competent at what you do, reliable in how you do it, show warmth to those around you, have a low self-orientation and still not be trusted because you were not able to produce the results.

-Results matter.
+**Results matter.**

 ### Formula 3